gnzlbg/static_vector/README.md

 Even though `stack_vector`s of different capacity have different types, it is useful to be able to compare them and convert them.
 Since the capacities are different, and the number of elements is not known till run-time, the conversions and swap must be allowed to throw.

+### Layout (TODO)

+The memory layout of `stack_vector` offers the following guarantees:

+- the elements are properly aligned ... wording
+- the size parameter is as small as possible (e.g. for Capacity < 256 an unsigned char is enough).

 ### Bikeshedding/naming